 Storytelling: A powerful wellness tool

 Stories aren't just for kids!
-Storytelling is actually a wonderful way to tap into our social, intellectual and mental wellness.
-Read on to learn how and why you should incorporate this practice into your daily life.
+Storytelling is a wonderful way to tap into our social, intellectual and mental wellness.
+Read on to learn more about incorporating this practice into your daily life.

 SOCIAL WELLNESS